Monday, January 31, 2022

 Number of Planets in the Universe

-The first exoplanets were detected in 1992 and since then nearly 5000 been detected since then.
+The first exoplanets were detected in 1992 and since then nearly 5000 been detected.
 The pace of these discoveries will accelerate greatly once the James Webb Space Telescope (JWST) becomes operational later this year (as of the time of this writing, the JWST was just three days from reaching its final position at the Lagrange Point L2.
 (Related post from book with profile of 20 exoplanets).

 The site Big Think has a nice estimate of planets in the universe.
 It estimates that there are over a trillion galaxies and each galaxy has a trillion to ten trillion planets orbiting its starts putting the total at 1025.
 The article brings up the fact that there are also rogue planets that do not orbit starts which can put the total number of planets 10 to 10,000 times higher.
 These rogue planets are also described in the book, Imagined Life: Math Vacation: Book Review: Imagined Life by James Trefil and Michael Summers (jamesmacmath.blogspot.com).